This is a named option in the Electrical and Computer Engineering MS.

 Students are strongly encouraged to participate in one of the professional development activities below:

-• With assistance from Engineering Career Services, obtain a summer internship and enroll in up to 2 credits of E C E 702 Graduate Cooperative Education Program
+• With assistance from Engineering Career Services, obtain a summer internship and enroll in E C E 702 Graduate Cooperative Education Program

 • Enroll in the summer course INTEREGR 601 Topics in Interdisciplinary Engineering.